 When checking that files migrated properly, also be sure to check for permissions and other metadata as well.
 If permissions were changed as part of the process, make sure that the new permissions in Google Drive are correct and that all users have appropriate access to files and folders.

-There is the possibility for unnecessary or duplicated files when doing a migration.
-Be sure to remove these once the process is complete.
-While these tend to be minimal, one common way this happens is by changing structures or file names during the migration, which a delta migration will identify as changes and move over the file a second time, creating a duplicate.
+Be sure to remove any unnecessary or duplicate files once the migration process is complete.
+While these tend to be uncommon, one way this happens is by changing folder structures or file names during the migration, which a delta migration will identify as a change and move a second time, creating a duplicate.

 When you’ve confirmed that the files in Google Drive are ready to use and plan to shut down the SharePoint account, it is recommended to retain files in SharePoint for 30 days minimum, or whatever is appropriate for the workflow cycles in your organization.